Progr4m4573R/Programming-Experience/README.md

 Programming and Data structures -
 1. using C# create a program which manually read in data from a .csv file and then calculates some summary statistics such as averages of the data when different filters are applied which only target data from certain groups.
-2.Converting a colour value from HEXIDECIMAL to an RGB value with C#.
+2. Converting a colour value from HEXIDECIMAL to an RGB value with C#.
-3.Creating a game using multiple classes, methods and standard C++ practices such as error handling, exception handling to create a game that runs cleanly and can run from start to end without problems..
+3. Creating a game using multiple classes, methods and standard C++ practices such as error handling, exception handling to create a game that runs cleanly and can run from start to end without problems..

 Scalable Database Systems -
 1. Designing a database for a repair services company.
 Appraise and analyse a case study then explain how the system works while indentifying a reasonable list of services and prices.
 Create a DFD for the system and identify entities, relationships, initial conceptual design, preliminary design of entity types and preliminary design of relationship types.
 Drawn an ER model

 Network Fundamentals -
-1.Creating and modifying networks using cisco packet tracer
+1. Creating and modifying networks using cisco packet tracer

 Internet of Things -
-1.Propose the desing and inmpementation approaches for an IOT prototype that is well considered regrading functionality and interaction it provides users.
+1. Propose the desing and inmpementation approaches for an IOT prototype that is well considered regrading functionality and interaction it provides users.
-2.Create and deploy an IOT hub ro recieve and ingest simulated network sensor data which is then saved to a suitable cloud storage service by crating an IoT hub trigger.
+2. Create and deploy an IOT hub to recieve and ingest simulated network sensor data which is then saved to a suitable cloud storage service by crating an IoT hub trigger.
+This was done using YAML and jinja files.

+Artifitial intelligence -
+1. Independent and individual implementation of solutions to AI planning problems using  PDDL to move into a room and complete a series of instructions.
+The goal was to write a PDDL domain that can solve a planning problem for floor-cleaning robots.A set of robots has the task to clean floor tiles.
+The robots can move around the floor tiles in four directions (up, down, left and right).
+Robots have a brush mounted at the front and at the back, so they can clean in front and behind them (up and down, respectively), but they cannot turn around.
+The robots, however, cannot drive on wet surfaces, so they must never drive onto tiles they have already cleaned (and are therefore wet).

+Project -
+1. Optimising the efficincy of a swarm robot navigation algorithm using ARGoS simulator.
+This involved increasing the swarm completion rate (number of robots that complete the task) of a robot swarm while increasing the speed of task completion.
+2. Using matlab to compare the performances of an enhanced swarm algorithm versus the original algorithm

+Machine Learning -
+1. Solve a polynomial regresison example using only pandas library for data management, scikit learn and other pre-built libraries are prohibited.
+2. Analyse a dataset comprising a number of cancer screening tests. load in the dataset and report summary statistics and then proceed to data pre-processing.
+To visualise the data two plots are to be used, the first a boxplot, the second a density plot.
+Next is discussion on selectiong an algorithm.
+The best performing machine learning model has to be chosen amongst  group of trained models.
+Lastly, an ANN has to be designed for classifying patients as healthy or cancerous based on their clinical features.